Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all things Noir.

 As he spends more time with Norma, Joe soon realises that she is falling in love with him and that she is also completely detached from reality.
 Things get complicated when Joe falls in love with Betty(Nancy Olsen), a young and outgoing studio writer.
 Betty offers Joe an escape from the possessive nature of Norma.
 Betty offers Joe love, fun, friendship, and above all some happiness.

-Joe’s relationship with Norma becomes all consuming and it changes who he is as a person.
-He becomes bound to her and cannot escape her, he may try to, but when he does he cannot find any peace or happiness because her shadow looms large over any joy he may find.
+Joe’s relationship with Norma becomes all consuming and changes who he is as a person.
+He becomes bound to Norma and cannot escape her, he may try to do so, but when he does he cannot find any peace or happiness because her shadow looms large over any joy he may find.

-Von Stronheim was once of the greatest Silent era directors and famously made a film called Greed, which originally ran for nine or ten hours!
+Von Stroheim was one of the greatest Silent era directors and he famously made a film called Greed, which originally ran for nine or ten hours!
 His directorial career ended soon after he directed Gloria Swanson in Queen Kelly.
-That film isthe film that Norma watches on her private cinema screen with Joe at her side.
+That film is the film that Norma watches on her private cinema screen with Joe at her side.

-I also like how real people and films are mentioned and shown throughout the film.
+I also like how real people and films are mentioned and shown throughout this film.
 Greta Garbo is mentioned by Norma as being a current actress (Garbo had been retired for about a decade by this time, so this shows how out of touch Norma is with current events)who had the same face and acting style of the Silent era.
-Interestingly Garbo was one of the few Silent stars who successfully made the transition to the sound era and retained the same level of fame from one era to the next.
-Director Cecil B. DeMille (who appears as himself) is another who successfully transitioned and retained fame and influence.

-This scene is also important because De Mille could easily have ignored Norma but he greets her with such tenderness and affection.
-He respects her and treats her as she deserves to be treated.
+This scene is also important because De Mille could easily have ignored Norma, or sent his assistants to deal with her when she comes to the studios, but instead he greets her with tenderness and affection.
+He respects Norma and he treats her as she deserves to be treated.

 De Mille also utters a line of dialogue here that I think is quite interesting.
 When asked by an assistant if it was true that Norma was difficult to work with, he replies “only towards the end.
 A dozen press agents working overtime can do terrible things to the human spirit”.

-To me those words from De Mille indicate that something in Norma’s life had been seized on by the press and stories were being run.
-Press intrusion is another dark aspect of Hollywood, with careers and reputations being ruined and lost due to scandals and rumours being splashed over front pages.
-Maybe this intrusion is what began her descent into madness?
+To me those words from De Mille indicate that something in Norma’s life had been seized on by the press and that stories were being run.
+Press intrusion is another dark aspect of Hollywood(both then and now), with careers and reputations being ruined and lost due to scandals, and mere rumours and accusations being splashed over front pages and being believed as fact.
+Maybe this intrusion is what began Norma’s descent into madness?

-Thanks to this film we hopefully come to understand how brutal Hollywood can be to its own, and how awful it must be when a big star falls from their pedestal and becomes yesterdays news.
+Thanks to this film, we hopefully now have an understanding of how brutal Hollywood can be to its own, and how awful it must be when a big star falls from their pedestal and becomes yesterday’s news.

 The final shot is one that stays in the mind long after the film has finished.
 In this scene the now truly deranged Norma gets the fame and attention she has been so long starved of.
 The trouble is it is the wrong kind of attention.
 We know that she now only has an institution to look forward to (unless Max can pull some strings and keep her at home being looked after there)and that she will certainly never be able to act again.